 Change text at P328 L4 as follow

-A responder STA that has not lost its network configuration, or has not yet received a TDD SSW frame, or has not yet acquired the TDD Slot Structure element used by the BSS shall sweep its receiver antenna through all its receive sectors while dwelling on each sector for a time equal to SectorDwellTime as indicated by the MLME-TDD-BF-SCAN.request primitive.
+A responder STA that is in the inactive state (see 11.53) (see 11.53), or has not yet received a TDD SSW frame, or has not yet acquired the TDD Slot Structure element used by the BSS shall sweep its receiver antenna through all its receive sectors while dwelling on each sector for a time equal to SectorDwellTime as indicated by the MLME-TDD-BF-SCAN.request primitive.

 Change text at P328 L4 as follow

-A responder STA that receives a TDD SSW frame with RA field set to its MAC address or to the broadcast address may sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and shall switch its receive sectors at the beginning of every TDD slot used for BF training according to the time interval indicated by a nonzero Transmit Period subfield of the received TDD SSW frame.
+A responder STA that receives a TDD SSW frame with RA field set to its MAC address or to the broadcast address shall sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and shall switch its receive sectors at the beginning of every TDD slot used for BF training according to the time interval indicated by a nonzero Transmit Period subfield of the received TDD SSW frame.

 Change text at P328 L15 as follow

-Figure 154 gives an example of the responder’s receiver sweeping procedure for TDD individual BF.
+Figure 154 gives an example of the responder’s receiver sweeping procedure for unscheduled TDD individual BF.

 Change text at P328 L22 as follow

 Upon reception of one or more TDD SSW frames on a single receive sector, the responder may switch within the TDD slot to its next receive sector to be ready to receive the next TDD SSW frame transmission within SBIFS interval.
-The responder shall switch its receive sectors at the beginning of every TDD slot used for BF training at the time specified by the Transmit Period subfield in the TDD SSW frame .
+The responder shall switch its receive sectors at the beginning of every TDD slot used for BF training at the time specified by a nonzero Transmit Period subfield in the TDD SSW frame .
 While sweeping through its receive sectors, the responder shall continue decoding all the received TDD SSW frames.

+Note: Switching the receive sectors after reception of each TDD SSW frame increases the number of trained receive sectors at the expense of receive sector measurement quality.

-The responder shall transmit a TDD SSW Feedback frame using the DMG antenna and sector from which the responder received the TDD SSW with the best link quality at the time indicated by equation (3) .
+The responder shall transmit a TDD SSW Feedback frame using the DMG antenna and sector from which the responder received the TDD SSW with the best link quality at the time indicated by equation (3) or alternatively during its assigned BF TDD slot.
 The TDD SSW Feedback frame shall include the DMG antenna index and sector index used by the initiator to transmit the TDD SSW frame in the, respectively, Decoded TX Antenna ID and Decoded TX Sector ID subfields, the DMG antenna index and sector index used by the responder to transmit the TDD SSW Feedback frame in the, respectively, TX Antenna ID and TX Sector ID subfields, and the SNR of the TDD SSW frame received with best quality in the SNR Report subfield.
+The number of transmitted TDD SSW Feedback frames shall be equal to the value indicated in the Number of Requested Feedback subfield plus one of the received TDD SSW frame.
+The Feedback Count Index subfield in each transmitted TDD SSW Feedback frame shall contain the index of the TDD SSW Feedback frame transmitted in the same TDD slot, with the first TDD SSW Feedback frame having an index equal to 0.
+Except for the value of the Feedback Count Index subfield, all subfields of TDD SSW Feedback frames transmitted in a TDD slot shall have the same value of the corresponding field transmitted in the first TDD SSW Feedback frame within the TDD slot.